bombasticSlacks/3-skill/How-To-Play.md

 Common modifiers include: rushed (-1), high pressure (-1), non-trivial (-1), complicated task (-2), challenging (-3), hellish task (-5), impossible task (-7).
 [Skills](Skills) will also provide some examples.

+## Things To Remember

+### Say Yes
-**NOTE**, The rules provided within this section are not supposed to be exhaustive.
+The rules provided within this section are not supposed to be exhaustive.
 This is a set of guidelines to give players and game masters an idea of what is possible, and how it should be determined.
 Generally, you should try to never say “no” to a player's impulse.
 You should inform them of the difficulty of a task and from there they can make an informed decision on if they want to progress.

+### Rule In Player Favour
+If a rule is ambiguous or leads to confusion between [The Players](#The%20Players) and the [GM](#GM), in the moment you should always interpret in the way that is best for the players.
+When time permits you can discuss how the rule will be handled in the future which may not be as beneficial for the players, with the [GM](#GM) having final say and potentially setting [House Rules](https://tvtropes.org/pmwiki/pmwiki.php/Main/HouseRules).